wu87988622/ohara/docs/src/user_guide.rst

 :ref:`Hello User Guide <userguide>`

-This documentation is for ohara users who try to exercise or test ohara without writing any code.
-Ohara team design and implement ohara to provide a unparalleled platform which enable everyone to build streaming easily and quickly.
-For normal users, you can manipulate ohara through UI interface even if you have no idea about the magic infra of ohara.
+This documentation is for Ohara users who try to exercise or test Ohara without writing any code.
+Ohara team design and implement Ohara to provide a unparalleled platform which enable everyone to build streaming easily and quickly.
+For normal users, you can manipulate Ohara through UI interface even if you have no idea about the magic infra of Ohara.
-For advanced users trying to build custom streaming, they are encouraged to design and write application based on ohara’s various and powerful APIs (see :ref:`Custom Connector <connector>` and :ref:`Custom StreamApp <streamapp>`).
+For advanced users trying to build custom streaming, they are encouraged to design and write application based on Ohara's various and powerful APIs (see :ref:`Custom Connector <connector>` and :ref:`Custom StreamApp <streamapp>`).

 Ohara consists of many services, such as

-#. :ref:`Ohara Configurator <userguide-configurator>` — the controller of ohara.
+#. :ref:`Ohara Configurator <userguide-configurator>` — the controller of Ohara.
 It cooperates other services and provides the :ref:`Restful APIs <rest>`
-#. :ref:`Ohara Manager <userguide-ohara-manager>` — the UI service of ohara.
+#. :ref:`Ohara Manager <userguide-ohara-manager>` — the UI service of Ohara.
 It offers a streaming flow called **pipeline**
 #. :ref:`Zookeeper <userguide-zookeeper>` — works for Broker.
 It has charge of managing the configuration of topics and health of node
 #. :ref:`Broker <userguide-broker>` — It provides the access of topics, topics’ data durability and balance.
 #. :ref:`Worker <userguide-worker>` — It hosts and execute :ref:`Custom Connector <connector>`